-CONSTRUCTION, RECONSTRUCTION, REMODELING, MATERIALS, GOODS, WARES
+CONSTRUCTION, RECONSTRUCTION, REMODELING MATERIALS, GOODS, WARES

 K.S.A.
-72-1151 (text of statute on page 2) requires that no expenditure involving an amount greater than \$20,000 for construction, reconstruction or remodeling or for the purchase of materials, goods or wares shall be made by the board of education of any school district except upon sealed proposals, and to the lowest responsible bidder.
+Supp.
+72-1151 (statute on page 2) requires that no expenditure involving an amount greater than \$20,000 for construction, reconstruction or remodeling or for the purchase of materials, goods or wares shall be made by the board of education of any school district except upon sealed proposals, and to the lowest responsible bidder.